 Generations of focus on technology and innovation is accumulated in the Ekornes product range.
 The ideas and abilities of dedicated workers have given Ekornes an edge, being in the frontline of technology in the furniture industry.
 This also reflects the environmental aspects of Ekornes chairs, sofas and beds.
 Customers can be assured that the products are safe to use and in compliance with the most ambitious environmental regulations and standards for furniture.
 The figure below lists up some of the good ideas embedded in our products regarding sustainability:

-A sustainable manufacture of durable products will also in future be an objective in the development of our company EKORNES ASA Industrivegen 1 6222 Ikornnes Norway www.ekornes.com
+A sustainable manufacture of durable products will also in the future be an objective in the development of Ekornes